locationtech/geomesa/docs/user/convert/function_usage.rst

 base64Encode
 ^^^^^^^^^^^^

 Description: Encodes a byte array as a base-64 URL-safe string.
+This function can also be invoked as ``base64``, but that name has been deprecated and will be removed in future versions.

 Usage: ``base64Encode($0)``